SharePoint/sp-dev-docs/docs/solution-guidance/Migrate-user-profile-properties-sample-app-for-SharePoint.md

         }
 ```

-## Using Contoso.ProfileProperty.Migration.Import
+## Using the Contoso.ProfileProperty.Migration.Import sample add-in
-<a name="sectionSection2"> </a>

 This code sample runs as a console application.
 When the code sample runs, the **Main** method in Program.cs does the following:

 - Initializes the console application using **InitializeConfiguration** and **InitializeWebService**.
 - Deserializes the XML file containing the extracted user profile data.
 - For all users in the XML file it does the following:
 	- Extracts the **UserName** property from the XML file.
 	- Uses **SetSingleMVProfileProperty** to set **SPS-Responsibility** on the user's profile.
 	- Uses **SetSingleMVProfileProperty** to set **AboutMe** on the user's profile.

 **InitializeWebService** connects to SharePoint Online, and sets a reference of the user profile service to an instance variable.
 Other methods in this code sample use this instance variable to write values to user profile properties.
 To administer the user profile, this code sample uses the userprofileservice.asmx web service on the SharePoint Online admin center.